Supercar Culture & Exotic Collections

 American Muscle in Bangkok

 A small but passionate community of Thai collectors focuses on 1960s and 1970s American muscle cars.
-Ford Mustangs, Chevrolet Camaros and Dodge Challengers imported from the United States are restored in specialist workshops in the Rangsit and Bang Na areas, with fully restored examples commanding 3–8 million baht.
+Ford Mustangs, Chevrolet Camaros and Dodge Challengers imported from the United States are restored in specialist workshops in the Rangsit and Bang Na areas, with fully restored examples commanding 3–8 million Baht.

 Volkswagen Beetle Culture